KIN 610 - Spring 2023

 Smaller residuals mean better fit, larger residuals mean worse fit

-We use the method of least squares
+We use the method of least squares to estimate the regression coefficients

 The regression coefficients are estimates of the population parameters